 Ready to hit the road and check out Lake Havasu State Park RV camping?
 Here are a few helpful tips before you go.

-- If you’re considering a RV rental at Lake Havasu State Park during the summer or early fall, be aware that Arizona often has state-wide fire restrictions.
+If you’re considering an RV rental at Lake Havasu State Park during the summer or early fall, be aware that Arizona often has state-wide fire restrictions.
 Consider getting a portable propane fire ring before your trip.